webman-php/webman-manual/resource/doc/en/request.md

     public function hello(Request $request)
     {
         $default_name = 'webman';
-        // Get the name parameter from the GET request, and return $default_name if the name parameter is not passed
+        // Get the 'name' parameter from the get request, or return $default_name if the parameter is not passed
         $name = $request->get('name', $default_name);
         // Return a string to the browser return response('hello ' . $name);